Burger Toppings: 3 Easy Spreads

 - Onion

-Folks who are feeling especially daring could add a little chili powder, sweet corn and black olives to the mix for some Southwest flair…
+If you are feeling especially daring, you can add a little chili powder, sweet corn, and black olives to the mix for some Southwest flair…

 Black Bean and Cilantro Spread